Nick11/anno1800_python_api_prober/README.md

 It seems Anno 1800 is using a Python API internally.
 The resourceful brains behind  **Anno 1800 Mod Loader** found a way to tap onto this API.

 PYTHON_API.md contains some of my limited insights.

+## More useful tools
+### quickbms
+quickbms allows you to extract the game data containers (Data0.rda, ..., Patch1.rda) found in *Ubisoft Game Launcher\games\Anno 1800\maindata*.

+- Download  quickbms and the Anno5 script from http://aluigi.altervista.org/quickbms.htm

+Find an overview of the data-structure here : https://anno1800.fandom.com/wiki/Modding